Danish Chamber of Commerce in China – Shanghai / East China Branch

 The Committee shall constitute itself accordingly: Chairman, Vice Chairman, Treasurer, Secretary and General Committee members.
 All Committee members stand for election every year.

-A Committee member will loose his/her seat if he/she leaves Shanghai.
-The Committee shall have the power to appoint a DCCC member to the Committee in his/her place until the next AGM.
+A Committee member will loose his/her seat if he/she leaves DCC-EC.
+The Committee shall have the power to appoint a DCC-EC member to the Committee in his/her place until the next AGM.

 4.3 Committee meetings